swiftly-solution/documentation/src/docs/scripting/events/gameevents/onguardianwaverestart.md

 ---

 # OnGuardianWaveRestart
-This event is triggered when guardian_wave_restart is triggered
+This event is triggered when guardian_wave_restart is triggered.
 ::: tabs
 @tab Lua
 ```lua